TheJumpCloud/jcapi-powershell/SDKs/PowerShell/JumpCloud.SDK.V2/docs/exports/Get-JcSdkApplicationAssociation.md

 ```

 ### -Targets
-Targets which a "application" can be associated to.
+Targets which a "active_directory" can be associated to.

 ```yaml
 Type: JumpCloud.SDK.V2.Support.Targets